Flight into Egypt: In art

 The Flight into Egypt was a popular subject in art, showing Mary with the baby on a donkey, led by Joseph, borrowing the older iconography of the rare Byzantine Journey to Bethlehem.
 Nevertheless, Joseph is sometimes holding the child on his shoulders.
 Before about 1525, it usually formed part of a larger cycle, whether of the Nativity, or the Life of Christ or Life of the Virgin.

 Russian icon of the Flight into Egypt; the bottom section shows the idols of Egypt miraculously falling down before Jesus and being smashed (17th century).

 From the 15th century in the Netherlands onwards, the non-Biblical subject of the Holy Family resting on the journey, the Rest on the Flight into Egypt became popular, by the late 16th century perhaps more common than the original traveling family.
 The family were often accompanied by angels, and in earlier images sometimes an older boy who may represent James the Brother of the Lord, interpreted as a son of Joseph, by a previous marriage.

 The background to these scenes usually (until the Council of Trent tightened up on such additions to scripture) included a number of apocryphal miracles, and gave an opportunity for the emerging genre of landscape painting.
 In the Miracle of the corn, the pursuing soldiers interrogated peasants, asking when the Holy Family passed by.
-The peasants truthfully said it was when they were sowing their wheat seed, causing the soldiers abandon the chase as they thought that the Holy Family passed by months ago; however, unbeknownst to the soldiers, the farmers actually sowed their seed the day before and the wheat miraculously grew to full height overnight.
+The peasants truthfully said it was when they were sowing their wheat seed, causing the soldiers to abandon the chase as they thought that the Holy Family passed by months ago; however, unbeknownst to the soldiers, the farmers actually sowed their seed the day before and the wheat miraculously grew to full height overnight.
 In the Miracle of the idol a pagan statue fell from its plinth as the infant Jesus passed by, and a spring gushed up from the desert (originally separate, these are often combined).
 In other less commonly seen legends, a group of robbers abandoned their plan to rob the travelers, and a date palm tree bent down to allow them to pluck the fruit.

 During the 16th century, as interest in landscape painting grew, the subject became popular as an individual subject for paintings, often with the figures small in a large landscape.
 The subject was especially popular with German Romantic painters, and later in the 19th century was one of a number of New Testament subjects which lent themselves to Orientalist treatment.
 Unusually, the 18th century artist Gianbattista Tiepolo produced a whole series of etchings with 24 scenes from the flight, most just showing different views of the Holy Family travelling.